reactwg/react-native-releases/docs/guide-release-testing.md

     yarn install
    ```

-### Generating the projects
+## Generating projects to test

 We test on two apps

-- RNTester, a demonstration app that higlights the APIs and core components of React Native
+- `RNTester`, a demonstration app that higlights the APIs and core components of React Native
 - `RNTestProject`, a project built from the React Native [template]()

 | App | New Architecture enabled |